 Personalized

-That means you’re not bothering employees with beginner or intermediate training content when they’re already pretty knowledgeable.
+That means you’re not bothering employees with beginner or intermediate training content when they’re already knowledgeable.

 Save Time & Resources

-I already covered this one a bit, but you can never emphasize how important this one is enough.
-That’s because testing out has the potential to save not just one employee, but many employees time and sanity.
+I already covered this one a bit, but you can never emphasize how important it is enough.
+That’s because testing out can save not just one employee’s time and sanity but many employees.

 Help Employees Achieve More

-If an employee tests out successfully, they’re immediately able to use that time on something more important (or playing Candy Crush).
+If employees test out successfully, they can immediately use that time on something more important (or playing Candy Crush).

-Testing out gives the option for employees to choose how they achieve the ultimate goal and show they know their stuff.
-In the end, whether it’s a test or a course employees take, the end goal is neither of those.
-The ultimate goal is for employees to know how to do things they need in their job.
+Testing out allows employees to choose how they achieve the ultimate goal and show they know their stuff.
+Ultimately, whether it’s a test or a course employees take, the end goal is neither of those.
+The ultimate goal is for employees to know how to do things they need to do in their jobs.

 Happy Peppy Employees

-If the learning & development department made the effort to save me some time, I’d be pretty happy!
-Who likes wasting their time learning about content they already know or isn’t relevant to their job?
+If the learning and development department tried to save me some time, I’d be pretty happy!
+Who likes wasting time learning about content they already know or that’s irrelevant to their job?

-Testing out saves employees from both as long as the part that’s not relevant isn’t going to trip them up on the test part.
-That means employees can get the recognition they need for their knowledge in the way that fits them.
+Testing out saves employees from both, as long as the part that’s not relevant doesn’t trip them up on the test.
+That means employees can get the recognition they need for their knowledge in a way that fits them.

-Now training is no longer a one-size-fits-all and is tailored to employees’ specific needs.
-That’s pretty cool and will make employees happier and more engaged in training.
+Training is no longer one-size-fits-all and is tailored to employees’ specific needs.
+That’s pretty cool, and it will make employees happier and more engaged in training.

 That makes me pretty happy and peppy!

-But for testing out to work right, you have to use it effectively and when it makes sense.
-It’s not the end-all-be-all solution to personalize training.
+But for testing to work right, you have to use it effectively and when it makes sense.
+It’s not the be-all and end-all solution to personalizing training.

-Just plopping a test before each training isn’t the best solution.
-Testing out doesn’t work well for all training and it can even be done poorly.
-If it’s not done for the right kind of training content or done poorly, testing out could do more harm than good.
+Just plopping a test before each training session isn’t the best solution.
+Testing out doesn’t work well for all training and can even be done poorly.
+It could do more harm than good if it’s not done for the right kind of training content or done poorly.

-However you use testing out, it always has to be clear what the criteria is for testing out.
-Make sure employees know what the expectations are for the course and give them the option.
-We have done this previously by introducing employees to the goals of the training (learning/performance objectives) and then allowing them to choose exactly how they proceed in the course.
+However you use testing out, the criteria for testing out must always be clear.
+Ensure employees know the course’s expectations and give them the option.
+We’ve done this by introducing employees to the training goals (learning/performance objectives) and then allowing them to choose exactly how they proceed in the course.

-Making sure all of this information is clear is helpful to the employee so they can make the decision that fits their needs the best.
-Let’s take a look at when testing out works and also when it doesn’t work.
+Ensuring all of this information is clear is helpful to the employee so they can make the decision that best fits their needs.
+Let’s look at when testing out works and doesn’t.

 When Testing Out Works

-As mentioned above, testing out works great when training content is required but some employees might already know the content.
+As mentioned above, testing out works excellently when training content is required, but some employees might already know the content.
 That might mean software skills, technical knowledge, or even soft skills.

 It wouldn’t make sense to make a negotiating pro take a soft skills course on negotiating.
-But, for whatever reason, maybe all employees at your organization are required to take a course on negotiating.
+But, for whatever reason, maybe all employees at your organization must take a course on negotiating.
 If you have a lot of high-level salespeople in your organization, there’s probably a fair number of them who are already pretty well-versed in negotiating.

 In our case, it worked well because the audience was pretty tech-savvy computer technicians.
 That doesn’t mean they’re all comfortable immediately in the software, though.
-It’s never good to assume they know how to do something just like it’s never good to assume they need to take the course.
+It’s never good to assume they know how to do something, just like it’s never good to think they need to take the course.

-When you have a mixed audience where some may know more than others, testing out can be a good solution to help everyone without hindering anyone.
+When you have a mixed audience where some may know more than others, testing out can be an excellent solution to help everyone without hindering anyone.

-It may also work okay for compliance training where employees must take compliance training yearly.
+Compliance training may also work okay, as employees must take compliance training yearly.
 Compliance isn’t only confirmed legally when someone has seen content.
 Knowing how to comply is just as important.
 So, taking a test to document their knowledge of how to comply can be just as official as taking the training.

-But, testing out doesn’t work for every situation.
-You may not even want to attempt it because it could have negative outcomes.
+But testing out doesn’t work for every situation.
+You may not even want to attempt it because it could have adverse outcomes.

 When Testing Out Might Not Work

-Unless they get recognition for accomplishing training content or it’s required, never take time building the option to test out.
-You’re wasting your time and nobody will use the option if they all want to learn the content.
+Unless they get recognition for accomplishing training content or it’s required, never build the option to test out.
+You’re wasting your time, and nobody will use the option if they all want to learn the content.

 Testing out will also never work if you don’t write good questions.
-For software, this likely doesn’t apply, though, because the test would likely be about performing a process rather than just questions.
+This likely doesn’t apply to software because the test would likely be about performing a process rather than just questions.

 Horribly written multiple-choice questions won’t help properly assess employees if they know something.

 When questions are required for testing out, the questions and answers need to be well written.
-No employee is proving anything if they can choose the one obvious answer in a group of poorly written test questions.
+No employee proves anything if they can choose the one obvious answer from a group of poorly written test questions.

 You know the type of question, right?

-Here’s a good example of a horrible question on a compliance test that is obvious what the correct answer is.
+Here’s an excellent example of a horrible question on a compliance test that is obvious what the correct answer is.
 This isn’t telling anyone anything.

 Which of the following is an acceptable method for disposing of sensitive customer information?